Embedded system: Development

 One of the first recognizably modern embedded systems was the Apollo Guidance Computer, developed ca. 1965 by Charles Stark Draper at the MIT Instrumentation Laboratory.
 At the project's inception, the Apollo guidance computer was considered the riskiest item in the Apollo project as it employed the then newly developed monolithic integrated circuits to reduce the computer's size and weight.

 An early mass-produced embedded system was the Autonetics D-17 guidance computer for the Minuteman missile, released in 1961.
 When the Minuteman II went into production in 1966, the D-17 was replaced with a new computer that represented the first high-volume use of integrated circuits.

 Since these early applications in the 1960s, embedded systems have come down in price and there has been a dramatic rise in processing power and functionality.
 An early microprocessor, the Intel 4004 (released in 1971), was designed for calculators and other small systems but still required external memory and support chips.
-By the early 1980s, memory, input and output system components had been integrated into the same chip as the processor forming a microcontroller.
+By the early 1980s, memory, input and output system components had been integrated into the same chip as the processor, forming a microcontroller.
 Microcontrollers find applications where a general-purpose computer would be too costly.
 As the cost of microprocessors and microcontrollers fell, the prevalence of embedded systems increased.

 A comparatively low-cost microcontroller may be programmed to fulfill the same role as a large number of separate components.
 With microcontrollers, it became feasible to replace, even in consumer products, expensive knob-based analog components such as potentiometers and variable capacitors with up/down buttons or knobs read out by a microprocessor.
 Although in this context an embedded system is usually more complex than a traditional solution, most of the complexity is contained within the microcontroller itself.
 Very few additional components may be needed and most of the design effort is in the software.
-Software prototype and test can be quicker compared with the design and construction of a new circuit not using an embedded processor.
+Software prototyping and testing can be quicker compared with the design and construction of a new circuit not using an embedded processor.